jimleroyer/union-find-inspector/README.md

 You can plug-in your `Percolation` implementation into this visualizer, but it will need a few modifications.
 Those are necessary because the provided libraries for the class do not play well with standard Java classes.

-In more details (if you care), the provided libraries have class that reside in the default Java package.
-This practice make the classes impossible to import in other classes that are not in the default package.
+In more details (if you care), the provided libraries have classes that reside in the default Java package.
+This practice make these impossible to import in other classes that are not in the default package as well.
 Hence I doctored the libraries with a modified version of [JarJar](https://code.google.com/p/jarjar/) of mine (another story...).
 The authors probably did that to make sure that their libraries would not end up in production. **Please be advised to not use them in such environment; responsibility and risks will be all yours as proper warning as been given here.**

 1. Implement the `IPercolation` interface.
 1. Change the package signature of your `Percolation` class from the default to `org.jlr.percolation`.